PUBLIC ANNOUNCEMENTS >

-An art teacher at Judith A. Resnik Elementary School has been selected to receive the MCPS Teacher of the Year award.
+Judith A. Resnik Elementary School Art Teacher named MCPS Teacher of the Year

 Shelley Johnson, a veteran teacher who has previously received awards for excellence and service, will represent the county in the competition for the 1999-2000 Maryland Teacher of the Year.

 All local teachers of the year will be candidates for the Maryland Teacher of the Year, who will be announced at an awards dinner at Martin's West on October 8.
 Finalists for the state award will be named in July.

 Johnson joined MCPS as an art teacher at Fox Chapel and Darnestown elementary schools in 1975.
 Currently, she serves as the team leader for art, music and physical education instruction at Resnik.
 She is a member of the school's Instructional Advisory Council, and, since 1997, has worked as a mentor for new teachers.

 She also chairs a school program that brings in professionals to work with students on special projects, a highly regarded annual international night festival and a project to plan and implement school-wide activities correlating the millennium and the curriculum.

 Of all these activities, however, she is perhaps most in her element in the classroom at Resnik, which in addition to the regular education program, has an inclusion program for students with orthopedic disabilities.
 She has responded to the unique challenges of this population with an award winning program that adapts the art curriculum to fully involve all students.
 In a project to have students design and create a 12-foot painted sundial on the courtyard patio, for example, Johnson fabricated special brushes and paint rollers to allow students to paint from their wheelchairs and arranged mats for students who could lie down to paint.